bemto/bemto-components/docs/2_4_advanced.md

 ### Functions as prop values

 In a lot of places bemto-components can accept functions instead of just values.
-Those functions would be evaluated with original block's props as an argument in most cases.
+Those functions would be evaluated with original block's props as an argument.

+Currently, bemto-components support functions for setting:

+- modifiers;
+- props;
+- optionality of elements;
+- tag names.

+***Note:** due to this mechanism, you should make sure that whenever you need an actual function as a prop argument in bemto context, you'll need to wrap it with an extra function that would return your function.

 ### Other stuff coming soon!